smehra3/Breast-Cancer-Diagnosis-Classifier/README.md

 # Breast-Cancer-Diagnosis-Classifier

-Used Breast Cancer Wisconsin (Diagnostic) Database to create a classifier that can help diagnose patients.
+Used Breast Cancer Wisconsin (Diagnostic) Database to create a classifier (using **K Nearest Neighbors**) that can help diagnose patients.